Introduction to Signal Conditioners

 Backplane Mount Conditioners

 Certain signal conditioners can also be mounted on a common backplane.
-The backplane style provides the advantage of all output signals being accessible through a single common connnector.
-The backplane style signal conditioners are often used with data acquisition systems since a single cable can connect multiple conditioners to a data acquisiton device.
+The backplane style provides the advantage of all output signals being accessible through a single common connector.
+The backplane style signal conditioners are often used with data acquisition systems since a single cable can connect multiple conditioners to a data acquisition device.

 Digital Signal Conditioners

 Digital conditioners are one of the more recent developments in signal conditioners.
 The output of a digital signal conditioner is converted to a digital format such as RS232, RS485 or even Ethernet.
 Digital signals have several advantages over analog signals.
 They provide a high degree of immunity from electrical noise, they can also support extended transmission distances and are easily connected to a computer.
 With an ethernet output, the input signal can be read across an entire network or even across the internet if so configured.